 Throughout the bibs there was nothing that caught line.
 The bibs feature low-profile pant pockets that drain water, a chest pocket, and small-opening handwarmer pockets that do not catch the butt of the rod when casting.
 Perfect.

 The Grundéns Dark & Stormy Bib Pants also have a D-ring tool attachment and a crotch zipper to make things easier.
 Finally, the bibs are rated at UPF 50 and are stain resistant as well.

 The Dark & Stormy Bib Pants come in dark slate and olive night color options and cost $350 — less than some rival brands that I have worn with less satisfaction.
-In fact, the Dark & Stormy bibs will be a key piece of gear for me f
+In fact, the Dark & Stormy bibs will be a key piece of gear for me fly fishing offshore.

 – Tim Harden

-Disclosure: Grundéns is in a professional relationship with the Fly Fishing Guide Directory, LLC and the Venturing Angler.
+Disclosure: Grundéns is in a professional relationship with The Venturing Angler.
 Though potentially benefiting from this relationship, we do not post what we do not believe to be true.
 To read more, click here.